codescene-oss/codescene-vscode/docs/issues/complex-conditional.md

-Complex conditional

 A complex conditional is an expression inside a branch such as an `if`-statement which consists of multiple, logical operations.
 Example: `if (x.started() && y.running())`.
-Complex conditionals make the code even harder to read, and contribute to the [Complex method](./complex-method.md) code smell.
+Complex conditionals make the code even harder to read, and contribute to the **Complex method** code smell.
 Encapsulate them.
 By default, CodeScene warns only if there are at least 2 logical operators, but encapsulation can be valuable even with just one.

 ## Example
 ```javascript